 Phone – +44 116 261 5200

-The Golden Mile is a name given to a stretch of the Belgrave Road that houses many Indian restaurants and shops.
+The Golden Mile is a name given to a stretch of Belgrave Road that houses many Indian restaurants and shops.
 The origin of the name is accredited to the many shops selling gold jewellery which is said to be the largest selection outside India.
-You can also find authentic food, spices, clothing and other goods along this stretch.
+The area became an haven for the asain community in the 1960s and 70s, as it provided affordable housing.
+Using their past trading skills, the arriving Asian community established modest and efficient firms.
+If you are missing, You can also find authentic food, spices, clothing and other goods along this stretch.
+If you’re around the Golden mile, make sure to visit the award-wining Curry Fever.
 Therefore it is no surprise to know that the Golden Mile carries the tag of being “the closest that Britain comes to an Indian bazaar”.

 Address – 87E Belgrave Rd, Leicester LE4 6AS, United Kingdom.

-Star attraction – The Diwali celebration at Golden Mile.
-Also, the award-winning Curry Fever deserves a shoutout.
+Star attraction – The Diwali celebration at Golden Mile every October.

 Phone – Curry Fever – +44 116 266 2941